ubccpsc/310/readings/Async.md

 * Article about the event loop that includes some detail about [closures](http://blog.carbonfive.com/2013/10/27/the-javascript-event-loop-explained/).

-* A collection of promise use cases can be found [here](http://exploringjs.com/es6/ch_promises.html).
+* A collection of promise use cases can be found [here](http://exploringjs.com/es6/ch_promises.html) and [further examples](https://www.promisejs.org/patterns/).

-* While promises seem really fancy, [how they are implemented](http://www.mattgreer.org/articles/promises-in-wicked-detail/) is relatively straightforward.
+* While promises seem really fancy, [how they are implemented](http://www.mattgreer.org/articles/promises-in-wicked-detail/) is relatively straightforward (or even more [straighforward](https://www.promisejs.org/implementing/)).

-* Sencha also ha a nice [promise intro](https://www.sencha.com/blog/asynchronous-javascript-promises/).
+* Sencha also haso   a nice [promise intro](https://www.sencha.com/blog/asynchronous-javascript-promises/).